nickjj/orats/README.md

     - Use `redis` as the cache backend
     - Use `sidekiq` as a background worker through Active Job
     - Use a standalone Action Cable server
+    - jQuery is installed with `jquery-rails`
+    - Capybara is commented out in the `Gemfile`
 - **Features**:
     - Add a `pages` controller with `home` action
 - **Config**: